 FLEX is based on the work Net Objectives has done for almost 20 years in Agile and Lean methods.
 It is not a set of practices, nor a framework.
-Rather it is what we have found that works to achieve business agility – the quick realization of business value predictably, sustainably and with high quality.
+Rather it is what we have found that works to achieve business agility, the quick realization of business value predictably, sustainably and with high quality.
 It is based on making the right decisions, at the right time with the right people.
 These decisions are intended to achieve particular objectives.
-To keep it from being abstract, we’ve created a set or practices that can be used in certain situations.
+To keep it from being abstract, we have created a set or practices that can be used in certain situations.
 This triad of decisions, objectives and practices are defined within a context of principles (guidance) to follow, laws of nature to be aware of and a philosophy of learning that we’ve found to be effective.

 This relationship is shown in Figure 1.

 FLEX explicitly states the objectives that must be met in order to achieve business agility.
 Decisions on which practices are to be used are made according to the context you are in and the principles and learning philosophy that has been demonstrated to work.
 Natural laws need to be attended to because when they are not, they will still impact you.

 The principles of FLEX

 We are currently detailing more of the principles on which FLEX is based.
 A couple of good resources are: